Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Industrial Products

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-IRBT Quick Quote IRBT - Free Report) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.37 a share eight days away from its upcoming earnings release on July 28, 2021.
+ETN Quick Quote ETN - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.59 a share eight days away from its upcoming earnings release on August 3, 2021.

-By taking the percentage difference between the $0.37 Most Accurate Estimate and the $0.29 Zacks Consensus Estimate, iRobot has an Earnings ESP of 27.62%.
-Investors should also know that IRBT is just one of a large group of stocks with positive ESPs.
+Eaton's Earnings ESP sits at 2.17%, which, as explained above, is calculated by taking the percentage difference between the $1.59 Most Accurate Estimate and the Zacks Consensus Estimate of $1.55.
+ETN is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.